danielchawla/Fox-And-Rabbit/README.md

 + Practice encapsulation and code reuse with subtypes and delegation;
 + Program against existing interfaces;
 + Think about code from a design point of view.

-> The basic code structure given to you for this machine problem uses the **delegation pattern** in the implementation of the AI.
-You may want to read more about the delegation pattern starting with the [Wikipedia article](https://en.wikipedia.org/wiki/Delegation_pattern).

 ## Overview